-The self-evaluation tool will help us understand the impact the ICF is having on Kirklees communities by taking into account each approach and reflecting on how well we are incorporating these into our work.
-It is not a precise impact measurement tool, but it does give us an indicator of how well we are doing and both an organisational, and partnership, view of the actions we need to take to do even better.
+The self-evaluation tool will help us understand the impact the ICF is having on Kirklees communities, by considering each approach and reflecting on how well we are incorporating them into our work.
+It is not a precise impact measurement tool but it does give us an indicator of how well we are doing, as well as both an organisational and partnership view of the actions we need to take to do even better.

-We are asking that each organisation will commit to carry out the self-evaluation on an annual basis (or use the tool more often or for individual activity/ programmes of work - please see link to individual programme / activity evaluation toolkit)
+We are asking that each organisation commits to carrying out the self-evaluation on an annual basis.
+Organisations could choose to use the tool more often or for individual activities and programmes of work.